 Rev. David William Renshaw.

-Christ Church parish became part of the team of the parish of ‘Christ the King’, then subsequently the parish of ‘Holy Trinity and Christ Church’.
+Christ Church parish became part of the team of the Benefice of ‘Christ the King’, then subsequently the parish of ‘Holy Trinity and Christ Church’.

 Rev. Philip Walton